laxertu/poetry-setuptools-scm-support/README.md

 Updates pyproject.toml file version with a calculated one

-The idea is to add a mechanism for managing dev builds' versions guaranteeing uniqueness of them at deploy time
+The idea is to add a mechanism for managing dev builds' versions guaranteeing uniqueness of them at deploy time.

-usage:
+Versions are calculated taking into account the distance between current commit and last tagged one, and current commit revision hash

+examples:

+    poetry version-calculate
+0.1.dev1+g1e0ede4

+    poetry version-calculate date
+2025.4.1.1.dev1+g1e0ede4

-    poetry version-calculate [scm:date]
+    poetry version-calculate dist
-        scm: Formats according to setuptools_scm default behavior
-        date: Formats versions as date.
-Result format is {guessed}.dev{distance}+{node}, date format is Y.m.d
-        dist: Same as date, but without dirty tag

-See setuptools_scm documentation and project sources for details
+2025.4.1.1.dev1